huydocs19/mymemorygame/README.md

 I don't use any outside resources to help me complete my submission.

 2. What was a challenge you encountered in creating this submission (be specific)?
 How did you overcome it? (recommended 200 - 400 words)
-One challenge was to undertand what the code was doing.
-The way I overcome this is to read the description of the code several times or asks my friends.
+One challenge was to understand what the code was doing.
+The way I overcame this was to read the description of the code several times or asks my friends.

-3. What questions about web development do you have after completing your submission? (recommended 100 - 300 words) Are we only using these three programming languages, HTML, CSS, and JavaScript, to create webpage.
-Do we use more programming languages or tools to make the webpage look nicer.
+3. What questions about web development do you have after completing your submission? (recommended 100 - 300 words) Are we only using these three programming languages, HTML, CSS, and JavaScript, to create a webpage?
+Do we use more programming languages or tools to make the webpage look nicer?

 4. If you had a few more hours to work on this project, what would you spend them doing (for example: refactoring certain functions, adding additional features, etc).
 Be specific. (recommended 100 - 300 words)
-I would change the appearance of the webpage to make it look nicer, such as adding an image for each button and including a nicer background.
+I would change the appearance of the webpage to make it look nicer, such as adding an image for each button and including a nice background.
+I also include some optional features that mention above, such as having buttons use a pitch (frequency) other than the ones in the tutorial, having playback speeds up on each turn, and having the computer pick a different pattern each time the game is played.